-Having our children active in any sport is important to us.
+Having our children active in any sport is really important to us as parents.
 We don’t care what they chose to play as long as they are playing!
 If there is one thing that I learned from watching my nieces play a wide-range of sports (from gymnastics to softball to lacrosse to basketball to soccer) is that the skills they learn on the field carry to off the field.

 5 Reasons I Encourage My Kids to Play Sports